iamsumit/sample-go-app/README.md

 - [viper][4] package to read the configuration from yaml structure and to read the environment variables.
 - [launchdarky][5] package to try out the launch darky flag configuration.
+- [opentel][15] package is a go framework to export the metrics and traces to different services.
+- [prometheus][16] Prometheus is a powerful metrics collector and is used to try out the basic metrics collection.
+- [grafana][17] Grafana is a dashboarding and alerting tool to view the metrics from different sources by applying the different sets of conditions.

 ### Message: